Find and fix writing mistakes instantly

 - You haven’t been on vacation in over three years?
 You need a break!

 In is another common time connecting word.
-Use it to talk about a period of time.
+Use it to talk about a period of time in this prepositions example.

 - I have my swimming lesson in the morning tomorrow.

 - My dad went to the rooftop Beatles concert in the winter of 1969.